Timthreetwelve/WUView/WUView/ReadMe.txt

 control the visibility of the Details pane and to show or hide updated that match items on the exclude list.
 You can also choose if the exclude process looks at the KB Number and Result fields as well as the Title.
 You can choose to have updates with the current date shown in bold.
 There are also options to have WUView stay on top of other windows and you can control the detail level of the log file.
+The bottom section of the settings page allows the language used in the user interface to be changed to one of the defined languages.
+Note that changing the language will cause WUView to restart immediately.

 About Page
 ==========
 Selecting About will display the About dialog which shows information about the app such as the version number and has a link to the GitHub repository.
 There is also a link to this read me file.
 You can also check for new releases of this application by clicking the link at the bottom of the About page.
+At the bottom of the About page there is a scrollable list of the people that contributed a language to help make Windows Update Viewer available to more users.

 Keyboard Shortcuts